Related Content

 (2) When different train services are available between two destinations, travelling by high speed trains can actually be the cheapest option - if the most heavily discounted tickets are still available when you look up a journey.

-(3) Seat reservations are included when booking first class tickets for any journey on a European high speed train - they're also included when booking 2nd class tickets for journeys by any of these trains, except the ICEs.
+(3) Seat reservations are included when booking tickets for any journey on a European high speed train - except when booking the cheaper types of tickets to travel by ICE trains.

-However, if you will be using a Eurail or InterRail Pass you will need to reserve before boarding any high speed train - apart from the ICEs.
+However, if you will be using a Eurail or InterRail Pass you will need to reserve before boarding any high speed train, apart from the ICEs - though reservations are now mandatory on the majority of international ICE route in the summer.

 What the charges are and how to make those rail pass reservations is explained on this guide.